Techeuristic-Education/authoring_blueprint/README.md

     The author should define the project milestones, tasks, and their corresponding instruction file present in the `instructions` directory.

-    Its content should be in `JSON` format, refer to the provided[structure.json](instructions/structure.json) file.
+    Its content should be in `JSON` format, refer to the provided [structure.json](instructions/structure.json) file.

     The `milestone_status` and `task_status` should be kept as `wip` by the author.